 Give your employees permission to interact in such ways – within your defined guidelines.

-Make it Easy for them To Represent You
+Make it Easy for Them To Represent You

 If it becomes a lot of extra work to be social, employees may not be as effective as you’d like.
 Providing access to sentiment insights is just one way to make things easy for your employee ambassadors.
-Here are some others:

 Create great content they can share.
 Maybe send a weekly email with social highlights they can share with a click.